 Ergonomics, or the study of how people interact with their work environment, aims to eliminate injuries caused by repetitive motion.
 Carpal tunnel, tendonitis, sprains and strains are just a few of the ailments that may come from poor posture, repeated movements, and the overuse of muscles and tendons.
 Some injuries can be so severe that people suffering from them are unable to work.
-Statistics Canada reports that nearly two million Canadians suffer from some form of disabling repetitive-stress injury caused in the workplace.
+Statistics Canada (PDF) reports that nearly two million Canadians suffer from some form of disabling repetitive-stress injury caused in the workplace.

 Keep reading for simple tips you can share with your employees to help keep them in good form, comfortable and safe from injury.
 We’ll even offer a few ideas for ergonomic gifts.